openhab/openhab-addons/bundles/org.openhab.binding.siemenshvac/README.md

 Be also aware that first initialization is a little long because the binding needs to read all the metadata from the device.

 Discovery of HVAC device have to be done through the Scan button inside the binding.
-Go to the Thing page, click on the "+" button, select the SiemensHvac binding, and then click Scan.
+Go to the Thing page, click on the "+" button, select the SiemensHVAC binding, and then click Scan.
 Your device should appear on the page after a few seconds.

 ## Bridge Configuration